 Serving a sizable percentage of the campus’ parking need, automobile circulation is designed to move traffic into the structure as efficiently as possible with queuing space off-street to handle periods of high volume.
 Taking advantage of Clark Pacific’s Total Precast architectural concrete system, the design quality and level of material finish is second to none.
 Because of the increased erection speed possible with the precast solution, the overall project schedule was more aggressive and intended to be complete over a single school semester.

-The technology, design, innovations, placemaking and conservation programs implemented at Parking Structure 5 allow it to achieve a Parksmart Gold certification by the Green Building Certification Institute for the U.S. Green Building Council, making it the highest-performing, most-sustainable parking structure on campus.
+The technology, design, innovations, placemaking and conservation programs implemented at PS5 allow it to achieve a Parksmart Gold certification by the Green Building Certification Institute for the U.S. Green Building Council, making it the highest-performing, most-sustainable parking structure on campus.